morganestes/sublime-recess/README.md

-# Recess for Sublime Text 3
+# Recess Lint and Build System for Sublime Text

 ## Description
 Adds a build setting to use [Twitter Recess](https://github.com/twitter/recess "Twitter Recess") to compile, clean up, and compress your CSS.